2026 Dates

 Following the death of Arnold Matters OAM in 1990, the Adelaide Eisteddfod Development Fund Management Committee announced the creation of the Arnold Matters Vocal Scholarship Trust, inviting donations from the music community.
 To further support the Trust, a fundraising performance of Verdi’s Requiem was held in Elder Hall in May 1993.

-Offered biennially since 1992, the Arnold Matters Vocal Scholarship is the Adelaide Eisteddfod Society’s most prestigious award, providing support to an individual who shows potential to pursue a professional vocal career; to assist their development through further education, mentoring and experience.
+Offered biennially since 1992, the Arnold Matters Vocal Scholarship is the Adelaide Eisteddfod Society’s most prestigious award, providing support to an individual who shows the potential to pursue a professional vocal career; to assist their development through further education, mentoring and experience.

 The Arnold Matters Vocal Scholarship previous winners include:

-2024: Phoebe Paine 2022: James Emerson 2018: Alexandra Ioan 2016: Karina Bailey 2014: Sarah Jane Pattichis 2012: Ian Andrew | 2010: Robert MacFarlane 2008: Lauren Easton 2006: Patrick Lim 2004: Andrew Turner 2002: Maxine Montgomery 2000: Erika Tolano | 1998: Matthew Henrick 1996: Alison Farr 1994: Grant Doyle 1992: Vanessa Benger |
+| 2024: Phoebe Paine 2022: James Emerson 2018: Alexandra Ioan 2016: Karina Bailey 2014: Sarah Jane Pattichis 2012: Ian Andrew | 2010: Robert MacFarlane 2008: Lauren Easton 2006: Patrick Lim 2004: Andrew Turner 2002: Maxine Montgomery 2000: Erika Tolano | 1998: Matthew Henrick 1996: Alison Farr 1994: Grant Doyle 1992: Vanessa Benger |

 Vocal Division Convenor: Fiona McArdle